Cedar Park, Texas: History

+In December 2007, Cedar Park Regional Medical Center opened becoming the first major medical center in Cedar Park.

 In 2013, the US Census Bureau named Cedar Park the 4th fastest growing city in the United States, with a population of 57,957.

 On April 4, 2016, the city announced it was collecting submissions for designs for an official city flag.
 Residents had until April 30 to submit proposed designs.
 On December 9, 2016, Cedar Park unveiled the flag design that won.
-On August 8, 2019, the City Council voted to rescind that particular design.
+On August 8, 2019, the City Council voted to rescind that particular design after "pushback on social media" from residents.
 As of September 2021, the city has no formal flag.

-Heritage Oak Tree, 400-years-old, is decorated with over 30,000 lights each year in December.
-It is 57 feet tall with a spread of 80 feet.
-The tree is located in the median on Quest Blvd in Cedar Park.

 Demographics

 As of the 2020 United States census, there were 77,595 people, 25,061 households, and 18,589 families residing in the city.